 Vibrational Sound Therapy (VST) has profound effects on the body and the mind.
 The VST method is above all a method of relaxation, and most people will reach this state of relaxation quickly, even during their first session.
 During a VST session the body will go through noticeable changes as it responds to deeper and deeper states of rest.
 Relaxation is not only a physical state but also a state of consciousness, and VST has very strong effects on alertness and perception.
 Relaxation during a VST session brings on the same kind of brain states as yoga, tai chi, and meditation.
 It is very important to understand the physiological responses to relaxation and how they relate to state of mind in order to react and respond in kind to your client.
 This kind of observation is part of the greater system of communication and feedback that is so vital to any form of sound therapy.

 Most clients will start to relax as soon as the session begins.
 Their muscles will lose tension, and they may even start to slip into the alpha brain wave pattern within the first minutes.
 The alpha wave pattern is associated with daydreaming and pre-sleep.
 At this point the clients breathing and heart rate will start to slow down, and the body will begin to absorb the waves of vibration into its tissues.
 The slowing of breathing and lack of muscle tension are both signs that the metabolism is slowing.
-Insulin levels will rise, and cholesterol levels will fall.
+Insulin levels will rise, and cortisol levels will fall.
 As the heart rate slows, blood pressure falls and arteries expand giving rise to a feeling of warmth.
 This relaxed state allows the body to repair itself instead of responding to outside concerns.
 The immune system is at its best when we are relaxed.